Koed00/django-q/docs/tasks.rst

 .. py:class:: AsyncTask(func, *args, **kwargs)

-    A class wrapper for the :func:`enqueue` function.
+    A class wrapper for the :func:`async_task` function.

     :param object func: The task function to execute
     :param tuple args: The arguments for the task function
-    :param dict kwargs: Keyword arguments for the task function, including enqueue options
+    :param dict kwargs: Keyword arguments for the task function, including async_task options

     .. py:attribute:: id